 - When they release you from jail you will receive a pink notice of suspension/temporary license from the DMV and a separate paper giving you a court date.
 Call your North County DUI lawyer and make an appointment right away, and remember to bring your paperwork to the interview.

 - Do not get out of the car unless the officer asks you to do so.

 - You should never answer questions related to where you have been, what you have been doing and whether or not you have been drinking.
 Doing so will not help your case later on.

 - Always refuse to take a Prelminary Alcohol Screening (PAS) Test if you know that you are intoxicated.
 Doing so will only provide the officer with more evidence that will be used against you later on.
 If you are under 21 though, you are legally required to submit to the PAS.

 - Do not try to excuse your behavior by explaining that you were using a prescription drug instead of alcohol.
 If a substance impedes your ability of drive, you can be charged with Drinking Under the Influence, whether it is alcohol, illegal drugs or prescriptions.
 Always stay silent until you have your North County DUI lawyer present.

 - Never take the Field Sobriety Tests unless you know you will pass.
 Like the PAS, these are not mandatory and only provide the officer with additional evidence if you are intoxicated.

 - Do not fight the officer or resist arrest, even if you are innocent, this will not help your case.

 Of course, if you have already been stopped by the police and been arrested for drunk driving, these tips will only be able to help you in similar future circumstances.
-For your current situation, you should immediately contact a skilled Vista DUI lawyer like Peter M. Liss at (760) 643-4050 to discuss your case.
+For your current situation, you should immediately contact a skilled North County DUI lawyer like Peter M. Liss at (760) 643-4050 to discuss your case.